jsyk/x65/doc/ioregs-nora.md

     $9F57           USB_UART_DATA       [7:0]       Reading dequeues data from the RX FIFO.
                                                     Writing enqueues to the TX FIFO.

-The next three registers control the *UEXT_UART* periphery:
+The next three registers control the *UEXT_UART* periphery, currently NOT IMPLEMENTED:

     Address         Reg.name            Bits        Description
     $9F58           UEXT_UART_CTRL                  Same as USB_UART_CTRL but for UEXT UART.